renkun-ken/rlist/README.md

 [![Build Status](https://travis-ci.org/renkun-ken/rlist.png?branch=master)](https://travis-ci.org/renkun-ken/rlist)

-rlist is a toolset for working with list objects.
+rlist is a set of tools for working with list objects.
 It has two main goals:

-- Make it easier to work with list objects used to store data in more flexible structures than data frames.
+- Make it easier to work with lists
+- Capitalize the ability that lists store non-relational data
-- Perform a wide range of functions on non-relational data using list constructs.
+- Perform a wide range of functions on non-relational data stored in lists

 [Release notes](https://github.com/renkun-ken/rlist/releases)

-*Notice: Currently, this package may not be stable enough for production purpose.
-Its functions and implmentations may change overtime and cannot guarantee the backward compatibility at the moment.
-Please be cautious when you use it in production.*

 ## Installation

-You can install the lastest released version from CRAN with
+You can install the lastest released version from [CRAN](http://cran.r-project.org/web/packages/rlist/) with

 ```r
 install.packages("rlist")